utsavkoul/ChatApp/README.md

 **Project Purpose**

-The app is not advanced but serves as a learning project to practice:

-Building a full-stack application with React (frontend) and Spring Boot (backend).
+The app is not advanced but serves as a learning project to practice building a full-stack application with React (frontend) and Spring Boot (backend).

 Implementing real-time communication with WebSockets.